Phaeilo/blheli32-python-tools/README.md

 ./read_cfg.py -p <port> -n <esc-id> -v
 ```

+### `fake_server.py`
+Emulates some APIs of the blheli.org web server which are used by the official configurator.

 ## Planned Features
 - Script to flash firmware, either BLHeli32 or FOSS alternatives
 - Configuration parsing for `read_cfg.py`